laravel/nova-docs/4.0/resources/fields.md

 }),
 ```

-If you would like to customize how a field is formatted only when it is displayed on a resource's "index" or "detail" screen, you may use the `displayUsing` method.
+If you would like to customize how a field is formatted only when it is displayed on a resource's "index" or "detail" pages, you may use the `displayUsing` method.
 Like the `resolveUsing` method, this method accepts a single callback:

 ```php
 Text::make('Name')->displayUsing(function ($name) {